St Mary’s College (Wellington) St Mary’s College (Wellington)

 Students will complete between 14-20 Level 3 Economics or by negotiation 9-16 Level 3 Business Credits or a combination of Business and Economics credits.

-To use this course for University Entrance students will need to achieve 14 credits from either Level 3 Economics or Business Studies.
+To use this course for University Entrance, students will need to achieve 14 credits from either Level 3 Economics or Business Studies.

-This course is eligible for endorsement.
+This course is eligible for subject endorsement.

 Career Pathways